The Equestrian Statue of King Charles II

 The Statues of Justice and Mercy

 The early illustrations of Parliament Hall, prior to the addition of the new facade in 1824, show that the main entrance to the Hall was on its east front.
-Appropriately for the entrance to such an important building, the imposing doorway was framed by carved stones and on the pediment above the door were two statues standing on either side of the City coat of arms.
-The two allegorical statues represented Justice and Mercy.
-They are life-sized young ladies; Justice carrying scales in her right hand and Mercy holding a crown towards her heart – the seat of pity and compassion.
+Appropriately for the entrance to such an important building, the imposing doorway was framed by carved stones and on the pediment above the door were two statues standing on either side of the city arms.
+The two statues represented Justice on the left and Mercy on the right as one faced them.
+They are life-sized young ladies; Justice carries scales in her right hand and Mercy holds a crown against her heart – the seat of pity and compassion. .
 These stone statues and presumably the coat of arms were sculpted by a mason, Alexander Mylne in 1637 for which he was paid £266, 13s, 4d.
 Alexander Mylne came from a family of skilled masons, his father being Master Mason to the Crown.
-Beneath the statues was an inscription Stant his Felicia Regna, – ‘the rule of kings prospers through these virtues’ and under the arms unio unionum,- ‘the union of unions’ which has been interpreted as ‘meaning not only the union of the two kingdoms by the union of crowns, but that to the uniting of kingdoms good advice is necessary, which is the business of that place’[10].
-These statues can just be seen on the left margin of the Painting and more clearly in Le Conte’s engraving.
+Beneath the statues was an inscription Stant his Felicia Regna, – ‘these virtues make the Kingdoms happy’ and under the arms unio unionum,- ‘the union of unions’ which has been interpreted as ‘meaning not only the union of the two kingdoms by the union of crowns, but that to the uniting of kingdoms good advice is necessary, which is the business of that place’[10].
+These statues can just be seen on the left margin of the Painting and more clearly in Conde’s engraving.

 Thomas Ross recounts the fate of the statues of Justice and Mercy together with the City coat of arms after their unceremonious removal in 1824[11].
 They were carted as ‘rubbish’ intended to be delivered to the Professor of Natural History, Robert Jamieson, who wanted to use the material to build a home for a polar bear in the College quadrangle.
 The whaler and Arctic explorer, William Scoresby, who had been a student of Jameson, had sent the polar bear which Jameson kept in a ‘commodious den’ in the University.
 The bear survived for at least two years and was ‘certainly the most beautiful animal of the kind ever seen in this country’.[12]